Cigarette filter: Waste

 Cigarette butts are the most littered anthropogenic (man-made) waste item in the world.
 Approximately 5.6 trillion cigarettes are smoked every year worldwide.
 Of these, it is estimated that 4.5 trillion cigarette butts become litter every year.
 The plastic cellulose acetate in cigarette butts biodegrades gradually, passing through the stage of microplastics.
 The breakdown of discarded cigarette butts is highly dependent upon environmental conditions.
-A 2021 review article cites an experiment where 45-50% of cellulose acetate mass was fully degraded to CO_{2} after 55 days of controlled composting and another where negligible degradation took place after 12 weeks in pilot-scale compost.
+A 2021 review article cites an experiment where 45–50% of cellulose acetate mass was fully degraded to CO_{2} after 55 days of controlled composting and another where negligible degradation took place after 12 weeks in pilot-scale compost.
+Peer-reviewed studies have quantified microfiber shedding from cigarette filters in water over time, reporting average releases of ~5.78–92.43 microfiber items per gram of filter after 1–60 days, and estimating that cigarette filters may release tens of trillions of microfibers annually into aquatic environments.
+A 2025 laboratory study reported that cigarette butts in water can shed cellulose acetate microfibers immediately upon immersion and continue shedding over time; the authors quantified release under different agitation conditions over 10 days.

 During the act of smoking, plastic cellulose acetate fibers and tipping paper absorb a wide range of chemicals that are present in tobacco smoke.
 After cigarette butts are discarded, they can leach toxins including nicotine, arsenic, polycyclic aromatic hydrocarbons and heavy metals into the environment.
 Smoked cigarette butts and cigarette tobacco in butts have been shown to be toxic to water organisms such as the marine topsmelt (Atherinops affinis) and the freshwater fathead minnow (Pimephales promelas).
 Moreover, cigarette filters enriched in toxic substances that enter environmental waterbodies have been shown to be increasingly colonized by potentially pathogenic bacteria including those displaying antibiotic resistance, as these are particularly well adapted to the adverse conditions on the filters.
+Research indicates that switching to paper filters alone would not reduce coastal filter pollution.